(Last updated on January 9th, 2023)

 Adobe Illustrator is the best application to create vector-based graphics, such as logos.
 There are tons of tools helping you refine your final shape.
 Powerful tools, such as the shape-builder tool, let you combine shapes to create a perfect final composite.

+Winner: Adobe Illustrator.
 Overall, if you need to create a scalable graphic, I recommend building it in Illustrator to save you the headache.
 The app uses vector shapes, allowing you to create graphics that can be resized infinitely.
 Procreate is solely a raster-based program.

 Adobe Illustrator is available on Windows and Mac, desktop and iPad!
 The iPad app was just released in October 2020 and is more limited than the desktop version.
 Nevertheless, having the iPad option is great for designers who work with multiple devices in their workflow.